Series of Articles

 The genesis of all motivation is justification.
 Whether entrenched deep within the psyche, or building towards an immovable force, the process of hiding characters from themselves is the key to dynamic conflict.
-Understand why, and you understand what to write.
+Understand the why of your story and you understand what to write.

 How ironic is it that knowing about dramatic irony does nothing to make your writing more dramatic?
 Sure, it's fun to look at examples and get a general sense of why some stories work better than others.
-But try and apply what you learn to your work—and you quickly find that understanding difficult, if not impossible, to translate into action.
+But try and apply what you learn to your work—and you quickly find incorporating irony difficult, if not impossible, to translate into action.

 But it's an excellent place to start.